cu2/aldebaran/docs/overview.md

 - 1 byte Device Type (00 if no device is registered)
 - 3 bytes Device ID (000000 if no device is registered)

+The Device Controller pings all registered devices every second.
+If a device responds, its status is set to `00`, otherwise the status increases by 1 until `FF`.
+So the device's status shows how many seconds ago it ponged the last time (useful for checking connection errors).
+The statuses are stored in the Device Status Table: one byte for each device.
+When a status changes (either it increases or it resets to zero) a `device_status_changed` interrupt is fired.

 ### Timer